reflectivity/reflectivity.github.io/projects/file_formats/dictionaries.md

             scheme
             : (optional)
             : Measurement scheme / geometry.
-This might be angle- of erergy dispersive, or both.
+This might be angle- or erergy dispersive, or both.

             wavelength range